 By Eric Johnson

-All photos were taken by the author during one of his nine trips to the Holy Land.
+All photos were taken by the author during one of his many trips to the Holy Land.

 1. The Dead Sea Scrolls.
 The Dead Sea Scrolls is, in many scholars’ opinions, the most important biblical archaeological discovery of the 20th century.
 Copies of ancient documents were discovered in eleven caves along the northwestern shore of the Dead Sea in Israel.
 These scrolls date from approximately 2,000 years ago (200 BC to AD 68) and were discovered by a Bedouin shepherd sometime between November 1946 and February 1947.
 There are more than 40,000 fragments and 500 books, and all the books of the Bible are represented, in copies or commentaries.
 The caves are located around the area of Qumran, very close to the village where an ancient group of Jews known as Essenes lived.
 Some of the scrolls were housed in pottery jars, which were the best preserved, although they have greatly deteriorated in the years following their discovery since they were exposed to the elements.
 Perhaps the most valuable scroll is an entire book of Isaiah found in Cave 1, which was composed in the second century BC.
 The prophecies of Jesus, including Isaiah 53, read the same as the earliest copies we had before 1947, the Masoretic text, proving that the Old Testament is very accurate.
 Some of the scrolls can be visited at the Shrine of the Book museum in Jerusalem.